Baltimore: Languages

-In 2022, Baltimore tallied 335 homicides.

 Economy

-Once a predominantly industrial town, with an economic base focused on steel processing, shipping, auto manufacturing (General Motors Baltimore Assembly), and transportation, the city experienced deindustrialization, which cost residents tens of thousands of low-skill, high-wage jobs.
-The city now relies on a low-wage service economy, which accounts for 31% of jobs in the city.
+Once a predominantly industrial town, with an economic base focused on steel processing, shipping, auto manufacturing (General Motors Baltimore Assembly), and transportation, Baltimore experienced deindustrialization, which cost residents tens of thousands of low-skill, high-wage jobs.
+Baltimore now relies on a low-wage service economy, which accounts for 31% of jobs in the city.
 Around the turn of the 20th century, Baltimore was the leading U.S. manufacturer of rye whiskey and straw hats.
-It also led in refining of crude oil, brought to the city by pipeline from Pennsylvania.
+It led in the refining of crude oil, brought to the city by pipeline from Pennsylvania.